I Started a Mobile App & Online Store Without Quitting my Job

 - Get involved in cultural activities and showcase your depth as an individual.
 This will make them notice you and will also show that you know how to balance work and life.

-Do not be disheartened by failure
+Do not be disheartened by failure.

-- I took the time out to really try to understand the basics and fundamentals of financial accounting.
+- I took the time to really try to understand the basics and fundamentals of financial accounting.

-- So do not be disheartened by failure it always teaches you something.
+- So do not be disheartened by failure; it always teaches you something.

 Be Patient